GuyTeichman/RNAlysis/docs/source/user_guide.rst

 GO Enrichment
 ---------------
 Using the *enrichment* module, you can perform enrichment analysis for Gene Ontology terms (GO enrichment).
-You can read more about Gene Ontology here: http://geneontology.org/docs/ontology-documentation/
+You can read more about Gene Ontology `here <http://geneontology.org/docs/ontology-documentation/?>`_.

 To perform GO Enrichment analysis, we will start by creating an FeatureSet object::